arthur-qiu/ReliTalk/README.md

 # ReliTalk - Official PyTorch Implementation

+## Drive any portrait with only a single training video required

 This repository provides the official PyTorch implementation for the following paper:

 **ReliTalk: Relightable Talking Portrait Generation from a Single Video**</br>